FlynnFc/loom/README.md

 ## Overview

-Welcome to **Warden**!
-This project is my personal exploration into the world of service meshes, inspired by Envoy and built using the Zig programming language.
-The primary goal is educational: to gain hands-on experience with Kubernetes, understand microservices networking, and explore the design and implementation challenges of a service mesh 🕸️.
+Welcome to **Warden**! 🚨 This project is my personal exploration into the world of service meshes, inspired by Envoy and built using the Zig programming language.🎓 The primary goal is educational: to gain hands-on experience with Kubernetes, understand microservices networking, and explore the design and implementation challenges of a service mesh 🕸️.

 ## Why Warden?